 The next Sabbath after he went from the Bentyrig, he preached at Auchingilloch, in the fouth fide of Clydesdale, and then returned to Clyde.
-The week before he was taken, he was in the Lee-wood, where he married Robert Marshall, of Starry shaw, brother to the forefaid Thomas and John Marshall.
-After they were gone from him, Marion Couper, spouse to John Weir, who dwelt in the Mains of Lee, two folid Christians and sufferers in that time, brought his dinner to him in the wood: In the time thereof he faid, What induced Robert to marry this woman this woman's ill will overcome his good, he will not keep the way long, his thriving days are done: which fadly came to pals in every jot.
-A little time thereafter he was taken and put in prison, feil in foul compliance with the enemies, went home and heard the curates, and other steps of detection, and hecame lightly esteemed.
-This was the last marriage he per formed, in which both he, Peden, Cameron and Renwick, took as little delight as in any piece of their ministerial work, although they would heither diffuade or refuse, having such a deep concern upon their spirits, and looking upon it as an evidence of unconcerneduefs with the many grievous things it that day, and of fuch a tendency to increase their af flictions: Some of them shortly thereafter were tak!

-en, hanged, shot, and banished; their wives and children put from their houses, having no certain dwelling-place; all which I can instruct; some of all these being my acquaintance.
+The week before he was taken, he was in the Lee-wood, where he married Robert Marshall, of Starry-shaw, brother to the foresaid Thomas and John Marshall, After they were gone from him, Marion Couper, spoule to John Weir, who dwelt in the Mains of Lee, two folid Christians and sufferers in that time, brought his dinner to him in the wood: In the time thereof he faid, What induced Robert to marry this woman: this woman's ill will overcome his good, he will not keep the way long, his thriving days are done: which fadly came to pais in every jot.
+A little time thereafter he was taken and put in prison, fell in foul compliance with the enemies, went home and heard the curates, and other steps of defection, and became lightly esteemed.
+This was the last marriage he performed, in which both he, Peden, Cameron, and Renwick, took as little delight as in any piece of their ministerial work, although they would neither dissuade or refuse, having such a deep concern upon their spirits, and looking upon it as an evidence of unconcernedness with the many grievous things in that day, and of such a tendency to increase their afflictions: Some of them shortly thereafter were taken, hanged, shot, and banished; their wives and children put from their houses, having no certain dwelling-place; all which I can instruct; some of all these being my acquaintance.

-When Marion was proffing him to eat, he faid, Let alone, I cannot be preffed; for I took not that meal of meat thefe thirty years, but what I could have taken as much when I rofe as when I fat down.
+When Marion was pressing him to eat, he faid, Let alone, I cannot be preis'd; for I took not that meal of meat these thirty years but what I could have taken as much when I role as when I fat down.

-I had the happiness to hear blest Mr. Cargill preach his last public sermon, (as I had several times before. for which, while I live, I defire to blefs the Lord) in Dunfyre common, betwixt Clydesdale and Lothian, where he lectured on the first chapter of Jeremiah. and preached upon that foul-refreshing text, Isa. xxvi. two last verses, " Come, ret people, enter into your chambers," &c.
-Wherein he was short, marrowy, and fententious, as his ordinary was in all his public fermons and prayers, with the greatest evidences of concernedness, exceeding all that ever I heard open a mouth. or faw open a bible to preach the gospel, with the greatest indignation at the unconcernedness of hearers.
+I had the happiness to hear blest Mr. Cargill preach his last public fermon, (as I had several times before, for which while I live I defire to bless the Lord) in Dunsyre common, betwixt Clydesdale and Lothian, where he lectured on the first Chapter of Jeremiah, and preached upon that foul-refreshing text, Ifa. xxvi. two last verses, Come, my people, enter into your chambers, &c.
+Wherein he was short, marrowy, and sententious, as his ordinary was in all his public fermons and prayers, with the greatest evidences of concernednels, exceeding all that ever I heard open a mouth, or faw open a bible to preach the gospel, with the greatest indignation at the unconcernedness of hearers.
 He preached from experience, and went to the experience of all that had any of the Lord's gracious dealing with their fouls.
-It came from his heart and went to the heart; as I have heard some of our common hearers fay, he spake as never man spake, for his words went through them.
+It came from his heart and went to the heart; as I have heard fome of our common hearers fay, he spake as never man spake, for his words went through them.